-Before jumping in at the deep end, I spent some time talking this over with the CEO.
+Before jumping in at the deep end, I spent some time talking this over with our CEO.
 We discussed the pros and cons of going transparent.
 We were both generally keen to be as transparent as we could with the team, and this felt like a natural next progression.
-There were, however, some initial concerns:
+There were some initial concerns:

-We came up with plans for all of these scenarios.
-Most issues were solved by trying to pay fairly and competitively.
-If we were struggling to retain or recruit someone then either we weren’t competitive (and needed to increase our salaries across the board), or we had to stick to our plan, as paying one person the ‘wrong’ amount would cause upset across the rest of the team.
-This latter point is valid even without a transparent system, people talk about salaries and take guesses at what others earn.
+We came up with plans for all of these.
+Most of it was solved by trying to pay fairly and competitively.
+If we’re struggling to retain or recruit someone then either we’re not competitive (and we need to increase our salaries across the board), or we have to stick to our plan as paying one person the ‘wrong’ amount would cause upset across the rest of the team.
+This latter point is valid even without a transparent system as people talk about salaries and guess at what other people earn.

-The conversation with the CFO was very similar to the one with the CEO, but they were not as motivated by the move towards transparency.
-The CFO was far more concerned with the predictability of our engineering budgets and ensuring we were smart with our money.
-I informed our CFO that the likely outcome of this process was an initial jump in salaries to level out pay grades, then a switch to reviewing salaries every 6 months to ensure that we were always competitive.
+The conversation with our CFO was very similar to the one with the CEO.
+Except the CFO wasn’t as motivated by transparency.
+The CFO was much more concerned with predictability of our engineering budgets and ensuring we were smart with our money.
+I informed our CFO that the likely outcome of this process was an initial jump in salaries as we level everyone out and a switch to reviewing salaries every 6 months to ensure we’re always competitive.

 The initial increase was less of a problem than I imagined.
-The CFO understood that the market for engineers was getting more competitive and being able to retain them was important.
-It did help that I had identified a few engineers as potential flight risks, they had improved significantly and were overdue for a raise.
+Our CFO understood that the market for engineers was getting more competitive and being able to retain them was important (it helped that I had identified a few engineers as potential flight risks as they had improved significantly and were overdue a raise).

-The switch to reviewing salaries every 6 months was probably the biggest hurdle for finance.
-We eventually agreed that at the start of each year we would agree a budget for increases in the coming year, then I could phase in those increases as required for the team.
-If I then needed to exceed that budget, I would have to talk to the board and justify that increase in expenditure.
+The switch to reviewing salaries every 6 months was probably the biggest hurdle.
+We eventually agreed that at the start of each year we’d agree a budget for increases for the whole year and I could phase those increases in however I liked.
+If I then wanted to go beyond those increases we would have to talk to the board and get the budgets changed.

-None of the engineers had ever worked in an environment with a transparent salary scheme.
-All of the engineers were used to a system where they asked and campaigned for their pay rises, with no visibility of whether they were fair in comparison to the other members of the team.
+None of the engineers had ever worked in an environment with transparent salary schemes.
+All of the engineers were used to a system where they asked and campaigned for their pay rises and had no idea if it was fair compared to the other members of the team.

-It must have caught the interest of some of the engineers, I started receiving links to posts describing other companies’ attempts at salary transparency; often with commentary from other companies about how they set up their scheme.
+I had must have caught the interest of some of the engineers as I started getting linked to various posts from other companies about how they set up their scheme.
 Often the engineers would tell me what was good or bad about the schemes.

 I’m going to skip a detailed discussion of the system itself as it is described in a previous post.
 It is sufficient to say that the system comprised of an evaluation of approximately 20 different skills and the person’s strength at that skill with 4 different grades of strength for any skill.